maxzheng/autopip/README.rst

     Updating script symlinks in /usr/local/bin
     + ah

-To install an app for older or specific Python version, use the ``--python`` option:
+To install an app for a specific Python version, use the ``--python`` option:

 .. code-block:: console

-    $ app install ducktape --python 2.7
+    $ app install ducktape --python 3.7
     Installing ducktape to /usr/local/opt/apps/ducktape/0.7.3
     Updating script symlinks in /usr/local/bin
     + ducktape